 Check out The Judy Room’s Filmography page devoted to Annie Get Your Gun here.

-March 8, 1947: Go see Till The Clouds Roll By then go and purchase the new MGM Records album of songs from the soundtrack of the film!
+March 8, 1947: Go see Till The Clouds Roll By and then purchase the new MGM Records album featuring songs from the film’s soundtrack!

 Check out The Judy Room’s Spotlight on Till The Clouds Roll By here.

-March 8, 1948: Here’s another Max Factor ad featuring Judy, with some unusual (and nice) artwork of her.
+March 8, 1948: Here’s another Max Factor ad featuring Judy, with some unusual (and lovely) artwork of her.

 March 8, 1949: Judy’s second day of work on her next film, Annie Get Your Gun.
-She was in MGM Rehearsal Hall A for song rehearsals (noted as “Rehearsal #1”) with co-star Howard Keel.
-She was due on set at 11 a.m.; arrived at 11:15 a.m.; dismissed at 4:45 p.m.
+She was with co-star Howard Keel in MGM Rehearsal Hall A for song rehearsals (noted as “Rehearsal #1”).
+Judy was due at 11 a.m., arrived at 11:15 a.m., and dismissed at 4:45 p.m.
 Songs rehearsed: “Anything You Can Do” and “They Say It’s Wonderful.”

 Check out The Judy Room’s Filmography page devoted to Annie Get Your Gun here.